 Following Jesus is not something passive; rather, it is dynamic and demanding.
-It is not an inactive condition to assume; it requires diligence and involves taking actions.
-It is not a one-time event, but rather it is a lifelong commitment, a daily or continuous exercise.
+It is not an inactive condition to assume; rather, it requires diligence and involves taking actions.
+It is not a one-time event; rather, it is a lifelong commitment, a daily or continuous exercise.

 The Lord Jesus clearly revealed this truth to the multitudes that had come to Him.

 23 And He said to all, if any person wills to come after Me, let him deny himself – that is, disown himself, forget, lose sight of himself and his own interests, refuse and give up himself – and take up his cross daily, and follow Me (that is, cleave steadfastly to Me, conform wholly to My example, in living and if need be, in dying also.